Barcelona needs late penalty to beat lowly Leganes 2-1 as pressure on Luis Enrique builds

 — beIN SPORTS USA (@beINSPORTSUSA) February 19, 2017

 Surely, newly-promoted and 17th-placed Leganes, would be put away swiftly.
 But for the remainder of the first half, little Leganes would be the more dangerous side.
-In the 17th minute, a mighty double-save from Barca goalkeeper Marc-Andre Ter Stegen denied Nabil El Zhar.
+In the 17th minute, a mighty double-save from Barcelona goalkeeper Marc-Andre Ter Stegen denied Nabil El Zhar.
 First, when they faced off one-on-one and then when El Zhar drove his second shot low and only just within Ter Stegen’s reach.

-Seconds before half-time, El Zhar again came close.
+Seconds before halftime, El Zhar again came close.
 His half-volley took a big deflection off Samuel Umtiti, wrong-footing Ter Stegen.
 But the German goalkeeper’s cat-like reflex, flipping around mid-save and parrying to his other side, preserved the lead.

 In the second half, Barca convinced as rarely as it did in the first.
 As so often in this troubled season, the passing was out of sync and the midfield leaky, exposing what has been an underwhelming defense for several years.

 In the 55th minute, Umtiti headed a ball backwards at his own goal for Miguel Angel Guerrero to latch onto, necessitating yet another massive Ter Stegen save.
-Barca then twice came close to getting an insurance goal.
+Barcelona then twice came close to getting an insurance goal.
 But Neymar and Rafinha were both denied by goalkeeper Iago Herrerin.

 Leganes equalized in the 71st minute, after it was denied a credible penalty shout.
 Sergi Roberto let himself be robbed of the ball in his own third.
 Darwin Machis ran off with it and cut back for Unai Lopez, who fooled Ter Stegen.
 For the first time all night, he perhaps could have done better.